A continuous rating method for preferential voting. The incomplete case: Statement of the problem and general remarks

 \llrr{\textup{D}} \condition{\llrr}{Rank-like form} Each rank-like rate is a number, integer or fractional, between $1$ and~$N$.
 The~best possible value is~$1$ and the worst possible one is~$N$.
 The average rank-like rate is larger than or equal to~$(N+1)/2$, with equality in the complete case.

 \llrd{\textup{E}} \condition{\llrd}{Rank-like decomposition in the complete case} Assume that the individual preferences are complete, \ie a comparison (a preference or~a~tie) is expressed about every pair of options.
-Consider a splitting of the options in two classes~$\xst$ and~$\yst$.
-Consider the case where each member of $\xst$ is unanimously preferred to every member of~$\yst$.
-This fact is equivalent to each of the following ones, where $|\xst|$ denotes the number of elements of $\xst$: \ensep (a)~The rank-like rates of~$\xst$ coincide with those that one obtains when the individual votes are restricted to~$\xst$. \ensep (b)~After diminishing them by the number~$|\xst|$, the rank-like rates of~$\yst$ coincide with those that one obtains when the individual votes are restricted to~$\yst$. \ensep (c)~The average rank-like rate of~$\xst$ is $(|\xst|+1)/2$.
+Consider a splitting of the options in two classes~$\xst$ and~$\yst$ such that each member of~$\xst$ is unanimously preferred to every member of~$\yst$.
+Such a situation translates into the three following equivalent facts, where $|\xst|$~denotes the number of elements of $\xst$: \ensep (a)~The rank-like rates of~$\xst$ coincide with those that one obtains when the individual votes are restricted to~$\xst$. \ensep (b)~After diminishing them by the number~$|\xst|$, the rank-like rates of~$\yst$ coincide with those that one obtains when the individual votes are restricted to~$\yst$. \ensep (c)~The average rank-like rate of~$\xst$ is $(|\xst|+1)/2$.

 In particular, in the complete case an option will get a rank-like rate exactly equal to~$1$ [resp.~$N$] \,if and only if\, it is unanimously preferred to [resp.~considered worse than] any other.
-As we will see later on, some of the implications contained in the preceding condition will hold also in certain situations that allows for incompleteness.
+As we will see later on, some of the implications contained in the preceding condition will hold also in certain situations that allow for incompleteness.

 The next condition considers the extreme case of incompleteness where each vote reduces to choosing a single option.

 \llrp{\textup{F}} \condition{\llrp}{Rank-like rates for single-choice voting} Assume that each vote reduces to choosing a single option.
 In that case, the rank-like rate of each option is the weighted average of the numbers $1$ and $N$ with weights given respectively by the fraction of the vote in favour of that option \,and\, the complementary fraction.